Laravel-Backpack/docs/7.x/crud-testing.md

 ### Short checklist when adapting or writing tests

-- Ensure the controller's required route parameters are provided by the `TestingRouteParameters` attribute or the generated `TestBase::$route` includes concrete values.
+- Ensure the controller's required route parameters are provided via `$routeParameters` and the `$route` property includes concrete values in the generated test class.
-- In `TestBase::setUp()` create any related models your controller requires (attached owners, categories, etc.).
+- In `setUp()` create any related models your controller requires (attached owners, categories, etc.).
 - Set `$createInput` / `$updateInput` in tests when the form requires additional structured data (files, nested arrays, relationship ids).
 - Use `$assertCreateInput` / `$assertUpdateInput` to shape the expected DB assertion.
 - Override trait methods only when you need custom assertions; alias the trait method if you still want to call the default behaviour.